gatsbyjs/gatsby/docs/blog/2019-01-04-using-react-context-api-with-gatsby/index.md

     export default Layout
 ```

-Basically the class of the wrapper div will change based on the context value of the dark variable, which we set as state in the `ThemeContext.js` file.
+The class of the wrapper div will change based on the context value of the dark variable, which we set as state in the `ThemeContext.js` file.

 ## Adding the switch in the Header

-Having done the configuration, let’s add the actual switch to turn on/off the dark mode.
-Please modify the `header.js` code to look like this:
+With this configuration completed, we can now add the actual switch to toggle dark mode.
+Modify the `header.js` component, like so:
 ```jsx:title=src/components/header.js
     import { Link } from 'gatsby'
     import PropTypes from 'prop-types'